-We get to know each other fairly well, because we meet at breakfast on a Thursday and at other functions.
-The very best way to test the atmosphere and feel of the club is to come along and join us one Thursday morning.
+We get to know each other fairly well, because we all aim to attend Thursday meetings when we are able to and also meet at other functions.
+The very best way to test the atmosphere and feel of the club is to come along and join us one Thursday.

 What we do

 Quite simply, the Rotary ideal is service and fellowship (and having fun at the same time).

 Our programme of Thursday speakers and other social and community activities is shown on this website.
 Speakers are invited on two or three Thursdays in a month covering a wide range of topics including business, local charities, sports and many general activities.

 Many of the members come every week, but it’s not compulsory.
 We recognise that people are so busy these days that they come when they can.
 And those who turn up irregularly are welcomed whenever they’re able to join us.